w3f/polkadot-wiki/docs/glossary.md

 ## Block

-A collection of data, such as transactions, that together indicates a state transition of the blockchain.
+A collection of data, such as transactions, that together indicate a state transition of the blockchain.

-## Block explorer
+## Block Explorer

 An application that allows a user to explore the different blocks on a blockchain.